Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges

 Several survey papers \cite{sipola2020model, apostolidis2021survey, shamshiri2022security, kaviani2022adversarial} have so far summarized the adversarial attack and defense for medical image analysis.
 However, many of them only focus on a certain medical task, e.g., Coronavirus 2019 (COVID-19) analysis \cite{shamshiri2022security}.
 Otherwise, these surveys do not provide a detailed taxonomy or a comprehensive evaluation of existing attack and defense methods for computer-aided diagnosis models.
 Furthermore, recent advances in adversarial attack and defense for medical image analysis systems have not been covered in these surveys.
 In this paper, we aim to address these gaps and provide a taxonomic overview of recent advances in adversarial attack and defense for medical image analysis with a discussion of their benefits and limitations.
 Although a considerable number of adversarial attack and defense methods emerge every year in the field of medical image analysis (see Fig. \ref{fig:1}), there still remains a lack of unified and fair measurement for various defense methods.
 Hence, we construct a benchmark evaluation of adversarial training methods for future development.
 The main contributions of this work lie in the following aspects:

-\begin{itemize} \item We provide a comprehensive review of adversarial attack and defense methods in the field of medical image analysis, including a family of attack and defense methods with a novel taxonomy based on the application scenario. \item We establish a unified theoretical framework for different types of adversarial attack and defense approaches in medical imaging tasks. \item To the best of our knowledge, this is the first survey that establishes a benchmark for adversarially robust diagnosis models under various scenarios.
+\begin{itemize} \item We provide a comprehensive review of adversarial attack and defense methods in the field of medical image analysis, including a family of attack and defense methods with a systematic taxonomy based on the application scenario. \item We establish a unified framework for different types of adversarial attack and defense approaches with respect to diverse medical imaging tasks. \item To the best of our knowledge, this is the first survey that establishes a benchmark for adversarially robust diagnosis models under various scenarios.
 We further present a systematic analysis of adversarial attack and defense in the context of medical images. \item We identify current challenges and provide insightful guidance for future research in adversarial attack and defense for medical image analysis. \end{itemize}